-Wivey Action on Climate covers Wiveliscombe and the 10 Parishes area and welcomes all at our meetings.
+Wivey Action on Climate & Environment covers Wiveliscombe and the 10 Parishes area and welcomes all at our meetings.

-Since being set-up in October 2014, we have organised many activities and meetings.
+Since being set-up in October 2014, we have organised many activities and meetings, and extended our remit to cover climate and environmental protection in 2017.

 We had expert speakers from the Met Office in January 2015 and from the University of Exeter in July 2016.
 We organised hustings for the general elections in 2015 and 2017 and have held many other well-attended meetings, with speakers and film shows - some organised with neighbouring groups.